panda3d/panda3d-docs/README.md

 * Use a single blank newline at the end of each file.
 * Indentation for ReStructuredText should be 3 spaces, except code blocks, which need to be indented to 4 spaces for Python code and 2 for C++.
+* The manual exists mostly to explain concepts and should not become a cookbook for code examples.
+However, in a few cases it is helpful to have a complete code example listed.
+In this case, put it in a separate .py file and refer to it using a `.. literalinclude::` block.
 * When choosing a location for a new manual page, keep the filename concise, and try to avoid creating redundancy in the path.
 For example, prefer `bullet/tutorial.rst` over `the-bullet-integration/bullet-tutorial.rst`.